loteoo/hyperstatic/src/pages/Home/home.md

 Pre-rendering the site is actually optionnal.
 The entire site will still work perfectly without it, but doing it still has some nice benefits.

-Even if Hyperapp's tiny size and quick rendering brings your TTI to a negligable number, there will always be users with a very slow network connection and low-end device who will benefit from this.
+Even if Hyperapp's tiny size and quick rendering brings your TTI to a negligable number, there will always be users with slow network connections and low-end devices who will benefit from this.

-There also SEO benefits to this.
+This also allows your site to be indexed faster by search engines.

-To render your static routes, run this command:
+To render your routes, run this command:

 ```
 npm run render-pages